-Police consists of police to combat crime and public order police.
+Police consists of the combat crime police and the public order police.

-Police to combat crime (criminal police) - insurance, special investigative measures and actions criminal procedure, performed under legal conditions, preventing and combating crime, detection and investigation of crimes, identifying those who committed them, and where appropriate, the search for them.
+Combat crime police (criminal police) - ensuring special investigative measures and actions criminal procedure, performed under legal conditions, preventing and combating crime, detection and investigation of crimes, identifying those who committed them, and where appropriate, the search for them.

-Public order police - maintenance, insurance and restoration of public order and security, ensure personal security, crime prevention and violations, finding and sanctioning offenses under the law.
+Public order police - maintenance, restoration and ensurance of public order and security, ensure personal security, crime prevention and violations, finding and sanctioning offenses under the law.